There are a lot of people going to the theater tonight.

 It'll just be the shipping costs involved in sending it out.

-We'll have a 900 phone number simply call the number, and you're automatically registered and you'll get a copy of it.
+You simply call the number and you're automatically registered and you'll get a copy of it.

-So this is coming up, and we stand by everything in here.
+So this is coming up and we stand by everything in here.

-Don't have time for any of that on this program, but we will on our next program, especially the one that's just hanging around, it won't go away.
+Don't have time for any of that on this program, but we will on our next program, especially the one that's just hanging around, it won't go away, that I totally made up something about an essay assigned to students who go to school where Chelsea Clinton goes to school, Sidwell Friends.

 Sure, you've heard about this.